gvwilson/thirdbit/_posts/2019/04/2019-04-10-what-docs-and-when.md

     in which the author implicitly says,
     "Any rules I write down will be banal, so here's how the world looks through my eyes," and relies on the learner to generalize.
+    This is also where people use case studies;
+    as with tutorials and worked examples,
+    the difference is of degree rather than kind.
+    (An essay is primarily about viewpoint, with cases as support, where a case study is mostly about the particular instance with the author's viewpoint as the added value.)
     <br/>
     We don't have nearly enough examples of this in computing, though Stroustrup's *[Design and Evolution of C++](https://www.amazon.com/Design-Evolution-C-Bjarne-Stroustrup/dp/0201543303/)*,